MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-readability.md

 Detailed list of controls and their properties are described in [Controls reference](/power-apps/maker/canvas-apps/reference-properties).

->![NOTE] Control names must be unique across an application.
+> [!NOTE] Control names must be unique across an application.
 If a control is reused on multiple screens, the short screen name should have a suffix.
 For example, `galBottomNavMenuHS`, where "HS" stands for "Home Screen."
 This approach makes it easier to reference the control in formulas across screens.

 Here are some bad examples: